wp-blocks/cf7-antispam/readme.txt

 Enable **extended debug mode** (need "CF7ANTISPAM_DEBUG" to be enabled)
 - disable autoban
-- enable advanced logging (the result of each test for each email) if you uninstall this plugin with this option is enabled the cf7 options and and the cf7 words database used by b8 will not be deleted.
+- enable advanced logging (the result of each test for each email) if you uninstall this plugin with this option is enabled the cf7 options and the cf7 words database used by b8 will not be deleted.
 (Use it if you know what you are doing, because this way you do not delete/reset options and vocabulary)
 `define( 'CF7ANTISPAM_DEBUG_EXTENDED', true);`

 **Dnsbl benchmark**
 if the mail takes so long to be sent, maybe it is a dnsbl that is taking so long to reply. with this option active, the time that each dns took to reply is printed in the log.
 `define( 'CF7ANTISPAM_DNSBL_BENCHMARK', true);`

 == Frequently Asked Questions ==